 362. American Constitutional History.
 (3h) Origins of the Constitution, the controversies involving the nature of the Union, and constitutional readjustments to meet the new American industrialism.

-363. The American South to Reconstruction.
+363. The History of the Slave South.
 (3h ) Examination of the origins of southern distinctiveness, from the first interactions of Europeans, Native Americans and Africans to the Civil War and Emancipation.
 (CD)

 365. Modern Native American History.
 (3h) Considers broad historical issues and debates about Native American identity, experiences with and memories of colonialism, cultural preservation and dynamism, and political sovereignty from 1830 to the present.
 Focuses on individual accounts, tribal case studies, and popular representations of Native people.
 (CD)

 367. Issues in Public History.
-(3h) Introduces students to the major issues involved in the practice, interpretation, and display of history for nonacademic audiences in public settings.
+(3h) How do people learn history outside of the classroom and make sense of the presence of the past?
+This course introduces students to the major issues involved in the practice, interpretation, and public display of history for nonacademic audiences.
 Central themes include controversial historical interpretations, the role of history in popular culture, issues and aims in exhibiting history, and the politics of historical memory.
-Explores some of the many ways people create, convey, and contest history, major themes in community and local history, and the problems and possibilities of working as historians in public settings.
+This course focuses on major themes in community and local history, and challenges students to address interpretive problems and possibilities as historians working in public settings.
+In past offerings, students have presented their work in public exhibits.
+(N.B.
+This course is a requirement for the Cultural Resource Preservation interdisciplinary minor.)

 369. Modern Military History.
 (3h) After the Vietnam War, where the US won all the battles but lost the war, the Department of Defense and others began asking how that could have happened.
 This course is designed to help Americans answer that question by putting military experience in a broader political, economic, cultural, and social context.
 We will talk about military technology, tactics, and strategy and about battles and wars, but we will always place them within the larger historical context.
 We can’t understand how the narrowly military elements developed and how and why they were successfully—or unsuccessfully—deployed unless we recognize the complex range of factors that influence both military choices and ultimate outcomes.
 Credit not allowed for both HST 369 and MIL 229.